 While it’s encouraging to know there are options for negotiating reimbursement in balance billing situations, it’s important to note that this is a complex, time-consuming process.
 Pursuing a negotiation, arbitration or mediation requires a significant amount of paperwork within tight timeframes, as well as substantial compliance/legal knowledge to decipher the many laws by which providers must abide.
 A skilled revenue cycle partner can reduce this workload by providing comprehensive technology resources and expertise, such as a billing system with workflows that can review/flag claims, ensure compliance with individual state laws and escalate appropriate cases to experienced claims appeals and negotiation teams who know how to assemble a winning case.
 With the federal No Surprises Act around the corner, emergency physician groups should equip themselves with the right tools now to be prepared for what is ahead and ensure they are no longer covering balances that are well below their financial limits.

-Kathryn Beard is a Manager of Regulatory Compliance focusing on the physician business for R1 RCM.
+Author Bio: Kathryn Beard is a Manager of Regulatory Compliance focusing on the physician business for R1 RCM.